Rohanhg1/Time-table-generator/README.md

 # This is my first project
 #process :
 # step 1:copy this code to vs code
-# step 2: run using Using a Local Web Server
+# step 2: run Using a Local Web Server